Essential Trek Day Information

 What we will provide on the day:

-- Light snack options at each Rest Stop – muesli/protein bars, fruit, lollies
+- Light snack options at each rest stop such as muesli/protein bars, fruit and lollies

-- Podiatrist at Rest Stop 2 Anglesea, 3 Pt Addis and 4 Southside
+- Podiatrist at rest stop 2 Anglesea, at stop 3 Pt Addis and stop 4 Southside

-- Physio and Massage at Rest Stop 2 Anglesea and Finish Line
+- Physio and massage at rest stop 2 Anglesea and the finish line

-- Sausage sizzle at the Finish Line run by the Rotary Club of Grovedale / Waurn Ponds – Wear your bib to receive 1x complimentary sausage!
+- Sausage sizzle at the finish line run by the Torquay Lions Club.
+Wear your bib to receive 1x complimentary sausage!

 - Upon arrival you will be directed to the grassed clearing for our safety briefing.
-You will assemble there until it’s time to walk.
+You will assemble there until we indicate it’s time to walk.

-- As there are 750 Trekkers commencing the walk at Aireys Inlet we will be sending you in waves of approximately x150 Trekkers in 5 minute increments
+- As there are 850 Trekkers commencing the walk at Aireys Inlet we will be sending you in waves of approximately 150 trekkers in 5-minute increments

-Coffee will be available at the Aireys Inlet start of the Trek from Bonappucino, Wanna Coffee? and from the cafes across the road – Onda Cafe and Skinny Legs Cafe Please take care when crossing the Great Ocean Road at this point!
+Coffee will be available at the Aireys Inlet start of the frek from Bonappucino, Wanna Coffee? and from the cafes across the road – Onda Cafe and Skinny Legs Cafe.
+Please take care when crossing the Great Ocean Road at this point!

 Don’t forget to invite your supporters to greet you as you cross the finish line.
-Family and friends are welcome to gather at Elephant Walk Reserve between 2.30pm and 5.00pm to cheer you home.
-There’s plenty of space to set up a rug and a picnic and make a day of it.
+Family and friends are welcome to gather at Elephant Walk Reserve between 1.30pm and 5.30pm to cheer you home.
+There’s plenty of space to set up a rug and a picnic to make a day of it.
 We will provide kids entertainment and there’s a great play park next to the reserve to keep the kids amused while they await your triumphant return.
+There will also be coffee available to purchase from a local supplier, a sausage sizzle with 1 complimentary sausage for each trekker and stands to meet your massage, podiatry or First Aid needs.